-For the Gold Delta Amex Card that’s like $500 towards Delta flights with the 50,000 mile sign-up bonus, while for the Platinum Delta Amex Card that’s like $700 towards Delta flights with the 70,000 mile sign-up bonus.
+For the Gold Delta SkyMiles® Credit Card from American Express that’s like $500 towards Delta flights with the 50,000 mile sign-up bonus, while for The Platinum Delta SkyMiles® Card from American Express that’s like $700 towards Delta flights with the 70,000 mile sign-up bonus.
 That’s the absolute minimum value you should get out of this bonus.

 $50-100 statement credits

 The Gold version of the card comes with a $50 statement credit, while the Platinum version comes with a $100 statement credit.
 You get these credits as long as you make a Delta purchase of that amount within the first three months.
 That means you could buy a Delta gift card for that amount and have it reimbursed.
 Even non-Delta flyers will likely get around to using those credits at some point, since they don’t expire.